Tekl/beolingus-deutsch-englisch/README.md

 ### Download

-- [BeoLingus_Deutsch-Englisch.dmg](https://github.com/Tekl/beolingus-deutsch-englisch/releases/latest/download/BeoLingus_Deutsch-Englisch.dmg) (disk image containing an installer package)
+- [Beolingus_Deutsch-Englisch.dmg](https://github.com/Tekl/beolingus-deutsch-englisch/releases/latest/download/Beolingus_Deutsch-Englisch.dmg) (disk image containing an installer package)
-- [BeoLingus Deutsch-Englisch.dictionary](https://github.com/Tekl/beolingus-deutsch-englisch/releases/latest/download/BeoLingus_Deutsch-Englisch_dictionaryfile.zip) (the plain Dictionary plugin bundle in a ZIP file for manual installation)
+- [Beolingus Deutsch-Englisch.dictionary](https://github.com/Tekl/beolingus-deutsch-englisch/releases/latest/download/Beolingus_Deutsch-Englisch_dictionaryfile.zip) (the plain Dictionary plugin bundle in a ZIP file for manual installation)

 ### Installation

 #### Using the installer

-1. Download the current Version of the dictionary plugin:  [BeoLingus_Deutsch-Englisch.dmg](https://github.com/Tekl/beolingus-deutsch-englisch/releases/latest/download/BeoLingus_Deutsch-Englisch.dmg)
+1. Download the current Version of the dictionary plugin:  [Beolingus_Deutsch-Englisch.dmg](https://github.com/Tekl/beolingus-deutsch-englisch/releases/latest/download/Beolingus_Deutsch-Englisch.dmg)
-2. Open the disk image and start the Installer “BeoLingus Deutsch-Englisch Installation”.
+2. Open the disk image and start the Installer “Beolingus Deutsch-Englisch Installation”.
 Follow its instructions.
 3. To install the plugin for the current user and not for all users, click on “Change Install Location …” in the installer and select “Install for me only”.

 #### Install with Homebrew